mermaidpurse/wrapsher/docs/decisions.md

 I don't really like switch-case, too much syntax.

-# Unions or union types?
+## Interfaces, Unions or union types?

 Right now if I want to make a function that accepts more than one type of second argument, I need to make it accept `any` and then